mykeels/Outsorcery/README.md

 Exception Handling and Retries
 ------------------------------
 To receive notification when a Worker encounters an exception, subscribe to the WorkException event.
-This event occurs even if an exception is suppressed by a Retry, so can be useful for keeping track of your application's silent failures.
+This event occurs even if an exception is suppressed by a Retry so can be useful for keeping track of your application's silent failures.

 ```
 // CLIENT APPLICATION